Root-Down-Digital/DragonSync-iOS/Util/Readme.md

 ## 1. Flash

-Options: Use a binary file hosted here or, you can build from source (to change the SSID name and password and more)
+**Options**: Use a binary file hosted here or, you can build from source (to change the SSID name and password and more)

 ### Flash Precompiled Binary